Telegraf

 drop_original = true

-Run Telegraf and specify this config file with TCP writer settings:
+Run Telegraf and specify the configuration file with the QuestDB output:

 Telegraf should report the following if configured correctly: